 Whether you’re marking your ball or approaching your ball on green you MUST be aware of everyone else’s ball on or around the green and avoid walking in the “line” or path between each of their balls and the hole.
 This may require you walking around the outside of everyone to eventually get to your ball.
 With multiple golfers this may get tricky so pay attention.

 Place Bag Off Green

 Avoid walking across the green with a bag on your shoulder.
 Do your best to walk around to the exit point and always place your bag off the green on the fringe and never on the green.

 Lay Down Flag Stick

-After removing a flagstick, lay the flat stick down on the green to avoid any unnecessary damage to the putting surface.
+After removing a flagstick, lay the flat stick down on the green, instead of letting fall or throwing, to avoid any unnecessary damage to the putting surface.

 Fix Your Ball Mark